agramfort/bayes_mxne/README.rst

-Mixed-norms and Hierarchical Bayesian models for M/EEG Source Localization
+Mixed-norms and Hierarchical Bayesian models for the M/EEG inverse problem
 ==========================================================================

 This repository hosts the code to solve the M/EEG inverse problem.
 It improves the majorization-minimization techniques by probing the multimodal posterior density using Markov Chain Monte-Carlo (MCMC) techniques.